-Figure 10 Soil profile at Kaifu site and embankment of two piles for piles for toe bearing and skin friction tests (Ogura et al, 2005)

-The aim of the test by the B-pile was to examine the bearing power of the gravelly sand layer with a N-value of 60 at a depth of 49m.
-The prefabricated piles were installed in pre-bored holes after the bottom had been cleaned up.
+Figure 10 Soil profile at Kaifu site and embedment of two piles for toe bearing and skin friction tests (Ogura et al. 2005) The prefabricated piles were installed in pre-bored holes after the bottom had been cleaned up.
 Milky cement was poured and churned with the soils at the bottom to prepare sound beds for placing the piles.
 After the piles were put in place, the cement mortar was poured to fill the annular space between the precast pile and the surrounding soils.

-3.2.1 Pile toe bearing test

-The results of the pile toe bearing test on the A-pile is demonstrated in Figure 11 in terms of the jack-applied load Pj plotted versus the downward displacement of the pile, Sj, at the point of the jack and also the displacement, Sp, at the pile tip.
+3.2.1 Pile Toe Bearing Test The results of the pile toe bearing test on the A-pile is demonstrated in Figure 11 in terms of the jack-applied load $P_j$ plotted versus the downward displacement of the pile, $S_j$ , at the point of the jack and also the displacement, Sp, at the pile tip.
 It can be seen in Figure 11 that the displacement at the jack point is slightly larger than that at the pile tip.
 This is due to a slight compression of the pile body taking place through the 5m-long portion between the jack point and the pile tip.
-However, the load-settlement curves for the pile toe loading are, by and large, the same for the two plots of Pj versus Sj and Sp.
-It may also have been seen in Figure 11 that the ultimate bearing power of 10.87MN was achieved with a settlement of 17.6cm at the pile toe in the sand deposit of N=24 at the depth of 47m.
+However, the load-settlement curves for the pile toe loading are, by and large, the same for the two plots of $P_j$ versus $S_j$ and Sp.
+It can also be seen in Figure 11 that the ultimate bearing power of 10.87MN was achieved with a settlement of 17.6cm at the pile toe in the sand deposit of N=24 at the depth of 47m.
+Measurements were made of the axial strains by means of strain gauges pasted to the reinforcement cage through the pile length as indicated by the dotted points on the right-hand side of Figure 10.
+Over the portion of the pile from the top down to the jack point, the axial load monitored by the strain gages was shown to take approximately an identical value which is equal to $Po \cong Pp$ .
+In the 5m-long portion from the jack point to the pile tip, the axial force as measured by the strain gages at five points is displayed in Figure 12, where it can be seen that the axial load tends to decrease with increasing depth from the depth 42m to 47m due to the skin friction mobilized over the 5m long portion above the pile toe.